Attraction 3 / 22

 A Brief History

-By the 10th century, it was a center for trade and a safe, ship-accessible port.
+By the tenth century, it was a center for trade and a safe, ship-accessible port.
 Because of this, some of the earliest houses along the canal belonged to merchants who did their business on the seas.

-By the 12th and 13th centuries, homes along the canal became much more ornate and often included Byzantine-style decoration like elongated arches and large loggias.
-This Venetian-Byzantine style of architecture is evident in the oldest building along the canal,
+By the twelfth and thirteenth centuries, homes along the canal became much more ornate and often included Byzantine-style decoration like elongated arches and large loggias.
+This Venetian-Byzantine style of architecture is evident in the oldest building along the canal, the Ca’ da Mosto, which is a thirteenth-century palazzo.

-The Venetian-Gothic style of architecture began in appear in buildings constructed along the Grand Canal in the 15th century and some of the best examples can still be found there, including the magnificent
+The Venetian-Gothic style of architecture began to appear in buildings constructed along the Grand Canal in the fifteenth century, and some of the best examples can still be found there, including the magnificent Ca d’Oro (House of Gold).
+During this period, facades included plaster in bright colors, pointed arches were popular, and columns were skinnier than before.

-Buildings and homes designed in the Renaissance and Classical styles arrived in the 16th century.
-Many featured white facades rather than colored ones and windows touted round rather
+Buildings and homes designed in the Renaissance and Classical styles arrived in the sixteenth century.
+Many featured white facades rather than colored ones, and windows touted round rather than pointed arches.
+Examples of those styles of architecture include the Palazzo Dario and the Palazzo Grimani.

 Scalzi